 Later that night Amber Rudd resigned, stating that she had "inadvertently" misled parliament following revelations about local targets for assisted removals.
 Unfortunately for Rudd this was a checkmate situation; if she was aware of the targets she purposefully lied to Parliament and if she wasn't then there would be claims that she didn't know what is going on in her own department and wasn't in control.
 One thing this does confirm is just how dangerous the Home Office is for politicians, as Amber Rudd - formerly seen by some as a potential party leader - becomes the latest to have their career brought down while in the role of Home Secretary.

-The resignation of Amber Rudd is a blow to Theresa May, and marks the loss of arguably her closest ally in the Cabinet which will now be dramatically different following the promotion of Sajid Javid as the new Home Secretary, notably the finest BAME person to hold this position.
-Contrary to Rudd, Javid has not shared a close relationship with May, he was one of her most fierce critics at the first cabinet meeting following the disastrous 2017 General election result and has already stated that May’s phrase “hostile environment” is “a phrase that is unhelpful and does not represent the values as a country.”
-This willingness to openly challenge May’s legacy at the Home Office could prove challenging for May, who has lost four cabinet ministers in the past six months, three of whom were close allies.
-Rudd’s departure from the cabinet also removes one of the most vocal Remainers, tilting the balance of the cabinet ever so slightly towards a harder Brexit.
+The resignation of Amber Rudd is a blow to Theresa May, and marks the loss of arguably her closest ally in the Cabinet which will now be dramatically different following the promotion of Sajid Javid as the new Home Secretary, notably the first BAME person to hold this position.
+Contrary to Rudd, Javid has not shared a close relationship with May, he was one of her most fierce critics at the first cabinet meeting following the disastrous 2017 General election result and has already stated that May's phrase "hostile environment" is "a phrase that is unhelpful and does not represent the values as a country."
+This willingness to openly challenge May's legacy at the Home Office could prove challenging for May, who has lost four cabinet ministers in the past six months, three of whom were close allies.
+Rudd's departure from the cabinet also removes one of the most vocal Remainers, tilting the balance of the cabinet ever so slightly towards a harder Brexit.
 As a new Home Secretary arriving in the midst of a scandal Sajid Javid has his work cut out, however he may be the first step in the Conservatives drawing a line under the Windrush scandal.
-Javid spoke of how, when he heard about the scandal, as the son of a Pakistani immigrant he thought that it could’ve been his family being threatened with deportation.
+Javid spoke of how, when he heard about the scandal, as the son of a Pakistani immigrant he thought that it could've been his family being threatened with deportation.

 This empathy will resonate and help the Party recover and improve its image among minority groups.
 Looking ahead Javid has some large challenges: as Home Secretary he is responsible for keeping safe a country whose terror level is at 'Severe', a country facing a 20 per cent year on year increase in violent crime according to police figures and will be closely involved in the continued investigation into the Salisbury nerve agent attack.
 Javid only needs to look at his predecessor to see how risky the position of Home Secretary is, but if he looks at the predecessor before that he can also see the opportunities and doors this position can open.